-Elements: We have added new elements this year.
-In the Rhythm Dance, the Choreographic Rhythm Sequence. (pg.
-39) This will be seen in the Senior Rhythm Dance.
-For Junior and Senior Free Dance, Choreographic Spinning Movement and Choreographic Twizzling Movement. (pg.
-41)
+Elements: We have added a new element this year called the Choreographic Rhythm Sequence pg.
+37. This will be seen in the Senior Rhythm Dance.

 - Please take note that the list of illegal elements.
 Split jumps were redefined last season and Illusions are still illegal, even if done as part of a spin. - These illegal elements apply to all aspects of the Solo Series, including pattern dance. - Pattern Dance still has illegal elements.
 Please review, they have been clarified for the 2023 season.